How the Depop Algorithm Works in 2026 (And How to Beat It)

 Freshness: Depop's Version of "Share Your Closet"

 If you've used Poshmark, you know sharing.
 On Depop, the equivalent is refreshing.
-The algorithm favors recently listed or recently updated items.
-As a listing ages, it sinks in search results and Explore placement.
-The platform is built to reward sellers who keep their inventory feeling current.
+The algorithm favors recently listed or recently updated items — as a listing ages, it sinks in search and Explore.
+The platform rewards sellers who keep their inventory feeling current.

 New Listings vs. Refreshed Listings

-This creates a strategic tension.
-Relisting an item — deleting the old listing and creating a new one with the same photos — gives you the full freshness boost.
-But it wipes all existing likes, comments, and engagement.
-If a listing already has 30 likes and decent traction, nuking it to start over might lose more than it gains.
+Here's the tension: relisting an item — deleting and recreating it — gives you the full freshness boost but wipes all existing likes and engagement.
+If a listing already has 30 likes, nuking it to start over loses more than it gains.

 The Relisting Rule of Thumb